mcncm/largo/README.md

 + Support a bunch of TeX systems, meaning different TeX formats/distributions as well as a variety of TeX engines.
 + Do all of this without trying to change how TeX works, or be a new Tex engine, or anything too drastic.
 Go with the flow.

 Largo is basically a wrapper around the existing command-line tools like `pdftex` and `biber`.
 It (approximately) accomplishes some (soon, all) of these things without trying to change how TeX works, or be a new TeX engine, or anything too drastic.
 Go with the flow.
+Break as few packages as possible.

 ## Using Largo